XYTong/Capacity/_posts/2018-08-10-Solution_for_exercise_of_data_structure1.md

 ---
 layout: post
-title: Part I
+title: Study Notes, Introduction to Algorithms, Data Structure
 ---
 # Basic data structures

 ## Abstract

-**thanks for the help by [simonmysun](https://github.com/simonmysun) for the Collectionin in learning and practicing of data structure**
+**thanks for the help by [simonmysun](https://github.com/simonmysun) for the Collection in learning and practicing of data structure**

 ---
 the following comes the solutions and summary of [data structure](https://xytong.github.io/Capacity/2018/07/20/Learning_data_structure.html):